mafik/streambot/README.md

 - TTS depends on the [AllTalk TTS](https://github.com/erew123/alltalk_tts).
 Go ahead and install it.
 It's awesome.
 - TTS pausing requires the microphone input in OBS to be called "Mic".
 - Configure OBS by creating a full-screen browser source that points to the overlay.html file (load it from the local filesystem - not from a server).
-- Bot was writting with Windows host and Linux target in mind.
+- Bot was written with Windows host and Linux target in mind.
 That being said, it should be relatively easy to adapt it to other setups.
 - Tobii gaze tracking requires compiling a C++ helper program.
 In OBS you should create a scene called "Main" with an image source called "Gaze".

 If you're OK with that and want to try it out, you can use these commands as a starting point: